Why should I deposit my material into the Carolina Digital Repository?

 What materials does the CDR accept?

-The CDR accepts a wide range of digital objects created and/or maintained by UNC faculty, students, library special collections, and University Archives and Records Management Services.
-These object types include, but are not limited to: publications, research materials, institutional records, and electronic theses and dissertations.
+The CDR accepts scholarly works created and/or maintained by the UNC community.
+These object types include, but are not limited to: publications, research materials, datasets, and electronic theses and dissertations.
 For more information, please see the CDR Collection Development Policy.
 Please note the CDR can not accept data that needs to be encrypted.

 What information can I send to grantors about the digital preservation in the CDR?

 Depositors can make works publicly available or restrict access to their materials.
-The basic access levels are: public, embargo, metadata-view only (not files), and authenticated access via Onyen.
+The basic access levels are: public, embargo, private (metadata-only, no files), and institution (authenticated access via Onyen).
 See Access Restrictions for more information.

 Can I make changes to my material after it has been deposited into the CDR?

 Yes, you may edit records and upload new versions of works that you have deposited into the CDR.
 Keep in mind that search engines do index material in the CDR, so we strongly encourage you to deposit completed works instead of in-progress works.

 Masters papers, theses, dissertations and honors theses may not be edited without permission from the department.
 Contact us or your department to request a change.